Brunnbach (Hagertal): Course

-The Brunnbach rises at an altitude of 1610 m above the Adriatic sea level below the Fellhorn mountain in the Chiemgau Alps and flows with a number of waterfalls in the Kreuzangergraben downstream int the valley.
+The Brunnbach rises at an altitude of 1610 m above the Adriatic sea level below the Fellhorn mountain in the Chiemgau Alps and flows with a number of waterfalls in the Kreuzangergraben downstream in the valley.
 The stream is fed by tributaries from the rifts of the Einfangalm, Hackalm, Martenalm and Weissensteinalm.
 (Alm: German for Alpine pasture).
 In a last waterfall above the Bäckenalm, the water again rushes down and collects itself in a lagoon-like basin.
 In the valley Hagertal between Kössen and Kirchdorf in Tirol, after 2 km it reaches as right tributary the Großache.

 Special feature

 The distinctiveness of this river is the naturalness of its meandering course and its natural shore vegetation.
 The stream has a width between 2 and 6 m.
 After strong rainfalls, the body swells rapidly and passes over the shores, but flows through the meanders at low speed.
 Therefore, here the typical fertile wetlands are formed.